-For their study, Dr. Quyyumi and colleagues investigated 6,051 adult patients with “suspected or confirmed coronary artery disease” who had undergone cardiac catheterization, which is a diagnostic procedure for examining how well the heart is functioning.
+For their study, Dr. Quyyumi and colleagues investigated 6,051 adult patients with “suspected or confirmed coronary artery disease” who had undergone cardiac catheterization, which is a diagnostic procedure for

 The average age of the participants — 23 percent of whom were black and 64 percent were male — was 63 years.
 They underwent the heart procedure between 2003 and 2015, and they were followed for between 1.7 and 6.7 years, with most being followed for around 3.7 years.

 When they underwent cardiac catheterization, 70 percent of the patients were diagnosed to have blockages, or obstructive coronary artery disease, and 8 percent presented with heart attack.

 From information gathered in telephone interviews and medical records, the researchers found that 18 percent of the patients had died from all causes over the follow-up period, 11 percent had died from cardiovascular-related causes, and 4.5 percent had had heart attacks.